ecalio07/enron/environment/README.md

 https://store.docker.com/editions/community/docker-ce-server-ubuntu
 2. **Clone for first time or update local git repository**, preferably under /Users/{user}/ directory.<br> Issue command: **git clone https://github.com/ecalio07/enron-paper.git**
 3. Run image to create the container.
 Enter command in terminal: **docker run -p 8888:8888 -v \<cloned enron-paper directory>\:/home/ds/notebooks ecalio07/ia369z:4.0**<br>
-This command will download(pull) image ecalio07/ia369z:4.0 automatically if image is not available locally.
+This command will automatically download (pull) image ecalio07/ia369z:4.0 from Docker Hub, if image is not available locally.
 After that, it will copy all content from you local cloned project directory into the docker container (/home/ds/notebooks) and run image in the container.<br>
 **Example in MAC path: docker run -p 8888:8888 -v /Users/marie/enron-paper:/home/ds/notebooks ecalio07/ia369z:4.0**
 4. Go to the browser and paste the following url: **http://localhost:8888**
 5. In jupyter(browser), access file inside folder deliver and following instructions.